-- If the specified number is NULL, the result of this function is NULL. - If the specified number is zero (0), the result of this function is zero with the same sign as the specified number. - If the absolute value of the specified number is greater than 1, an exception is returned that indicates that the value is out of range (SQL state 22003).
+• If the specified number is NULL, the result of this function is NULL.

+- If the specified number is zero (0), the result of this function is zero. - If the absolute value of the specified number is greater than 1, an exception is returned that indicates that the value is out of range (SQL state 22003).